 GRU Women's and Gender Studies Program

-Women's Studies grew out of the women's movement in the 1970s, a period when many students and faculty began to address the sexism they saw in the academy by volunteering to develop courses, forums, and conferences on issues pertinent to women.
-Almost forty years later and with over 600 programs nationwide, Women's Studies is a thriving academic discipline, which puts women at the center of study—their cultures, contributions, and perspectives.
-Women's Studies is defined by what is taught, how questions are asked and explored, and often, how the subject is taught.
-A common misconception is that women's studies is just for women—it is not.
-It is a program of study for both women and men—it is about women, but not solely for women.
-In addition, any women's studies program is, by nature, interdisciplinary and encourages connections among different academic departments.
+Women's and gender studies grew out of the women's movement in the 1970s, a period when many students and faculty began to address the sexism they saw in the academy by volunteering to develop courses, forums, and conferences on issues pertinent to women.
+Almost forty years later and with over 600 programs nationwide, women's and gender studies is a thriving academic discipline, which puts women at the center of study—their cultures, contributions, and perspectives.
+Women's and gender studies is defined by what is taught, how questions are asked and explored, and often, how the subject is taught.
+A common misconception is that women's and gender studies is just for women—it is not.
+It is a program of study for all genders—it is about women, but not solely for women.
+In addition, any women's and gender studies program is, by nature, interdisciplinary and encourages connections among different academic departments.

 How did Women's Studies start?